- Home

 - What are the best and worst sleeping positions?

-While we sleep, our bodies work hard to restore and repair themselves – and the position you sleep in can help or hinder this process.
-So, it’s worth knowing which position could be most beneficial for you.
+While we sleep, our bodies work hard to restore and repair themselves – and the position we sleep in can help or hinder this process.
+So, it’s worth knowing which one could be most beneficial for you.

 What makes a good sleeping position?

-The best sleeping position is one that supports the spine’s natural curvature – from the hips all the way to the head.
+The best sleeping position supports the spine’s natural curvature, from the hips through to the head.

-What this looks like can vary from person to person depending on personal health and preference, but generally speaking, there are some sleeping positions that are naturally healthier.
+What this looks like can vary from person to person depending on personal health and preference, but generally, some sleeping positions are naturally healthier.

-Although, if you feel comfortable sleeping on your stomach and wake up feeling rested, there’s no reason to feel that you should change your sleeping position.
+Although if you feel comfortable sleeping on your stomach and wake up feeling rested, there’s no reason you should change your sleeping position.
 It’s important to do what feels best for you.

 What are the best and worst sleeping positions?